They say Raja Ampat casts a spell on all those who visit and we couldn’t agree more

 Direct Flights to Sorong

-The best way to fly from Manila to Sorong is via Jakarta, because there are direct flights from Manila to Jakarta
+The best way to fly from Manila to Sorong is via Jakarta, because there are direct flights from Manila to Jakarta and are cheap

 It took us 2 days to get to Sorong from Manila because our Raja Ampat liveaboard diving starts on a Monday.
 And there is no earlier flight on Sunday.
 The best will be if your dive trip starts on Tuesday, Wednesday, Thursday, Friday, or Sunday.
 That way you can take the early flight of Philippine Airline that arrives in the afternoon.
 You’ll have about 10 hours of layover in Jakarta but at least you don’t have to stay overnight (24 hours layover) like we did.